 It’s a book that deserves to sit alongside the best of biographical texts, it is worth owning if you read only no more than a half dozen chapters each year, having it on your shelf when you either want to familiarise yourself with a hitherto obscure but important life, or using it as a launch pad for further enquiry.
 Failing that, it’s worthwhile reading for it’s linguistic majesty alone.
 I also hold it as my favourite work of his because I recognised pretty quickly, as I dived into it, that this form was Clive’s playground, I had the constant, distinct feeling that he had located his North Star.

-While we’re on the subject of not showing off, I found myself in a book store, a few years back, standing next to a woman shopping for books for her son.
+While we’re on the subject of not showing off, I found myself in a book store, a few years ago, standing next to a woman shopping for books for her son.
 She was eyeing a copy of Ulysses, wanting to introduce him, as she was putting it to the bookshop owner, to great literature.
 Of course we all know someone who claims to have read Ulysses but hasn’t, there is no virtue in reading, or in having read, this book.
 Most writers have a go at it because they think they should.
+I’ve read it, with a proportion of my time, smaller than I would have liked, spent rejoicing in its linguistic grandiloquence and the rest of the time wondering when James Joyce was going to get to the point, if indeed he ever had one.
 Who is going to out you if you claim you’ve waded through all 700 odd pages.
 The same bookshop owner later told me that she read every ten pages just so she can get a feel for the book, to which my response was “why did you bother?”
-Read Animal Farm and 1984 instead, books that have something to say.
+Read Animal Farm, 1984, The Grapes of Wrath, The Tree of Man, or Crime & Punishment instead, books that have something to say.
 Save yourself the time and bother.

 The mother was about to hear some sobering news.
 She said “I suppose I should get him a copy of Ulysses.”
 “No you shouldn’t” I declared, chiming in without permission.
 I needed to step in and save this young man some unnecessary anguish.
 Both ladies shot sideways glares straight at me, locked and loaded in their viewfinder.
 I was in their sights.
 If bookshops aren’t places to have conversations about books where do you have them?
-I continued, “You should only read Ulysses if you don’t mind 700 odd pages of word play and are prepared to dwell indefinitely in non stop self-indulgent stream of consciousness word-spill, with occasional moments of stunning literary gymnastics but there’s no point reading it for the story, there is none, no allegory, no message, just a clever man showing off.
+I continued, “You should only read Ulysses if you don’t mind 700 odd pages of word play and are prepared to dwell indefinitely in non stop self-indulgent stream of consciousness word-spill, with occasional moments of stunning linguistic gymnastics.
+There is however, no point reading it for the story, there is none, no allegory, no message, just a clever man showing off.
 I can recommend a hundred others before you get to Ulysses.”

 Clive suggested that we all should, at some stage in our lives, read War and Peace, I imagine for him he’d describe it as a 19th Century mini-series, before television and Netflix, when what Tolstoy was doing was doing exactly what Spielberg might have done today, create a panoramic saga of a moment in history except with a video camera rather than words.
 I’m not suggesting we should weigh ourselves down with the tome, it’s very readable just immensely long, but perhaps what he was trying to do is make staring down something like War and Peace just a little less intimidating by placing it in a more digestible 21st Century context.
 But he was also, at the same time, refusing to become an apologist for the 21st Century, he was putting the case for being prepared to turn off the television and to kick back with a good book, to fight the gods of convenience for just one season and see where it takes us.